mendes-r/bait/README.md

 Instead of typing or looking at the history for the last __cd__ command, why not _catch_ all the most used in a single, and easy to use, space?

-Through the _bait_ and catch what you really need.
+Throw the _bait_ and catch what you really need.

 ## Description